This page answers a range of questions about Income Protection.

 If you are unable to work due to illness or injury for a period of 2 weeks or more, and you return to work at less than 75% of full capacity.
 You will receive a partial disability income benefit if you have been totally or partially disabled and are working less than 75% or your pre-disability working hours or earning less than 75% or your pre-disability income, when your chosen waiting period ends.
 The amount of your partial disability benefit is the lower of 1/12th of the benefit shown in the schedule less benefit offsets or 75% of the difference between your pre-disability income and your post-disability income, less any benefit offsets.

 If you become totally disabled from the same cause after you have returned to work and have stopped receiving an income protection benefit, your waiting period will be waived if your disability recurs within 12 months of your income protection benefit stopping.
 All claims resulting from the same or a related cause are considered to be the same claim for the purposes of the policy.

 Yes, you are.
 Regardless of where you travel in the world, the reason for your travel or for how long you are away, you will be covered.
 This means that you remain covered even if you decide to leave New Zealand to travel or work overseas.

 Yes, it will.
 Income Protection cover expires at age 65.

 For questions about our Income Protection quotes, please see our Quote FAQs.

 You need to determine that for yourself based on your own situation.
 You never know when you might need cover.
-If you delay, it may be too late.
-It is better to apply for cover while you can still be readily accepted, and not run the risk of developing a medical condition which could result in an exclusion being added to your policy or cause your application to be declined.
+If you delay, you run the risk of developing a medical condition which could result an exclusion being added to your policy or a premium loading being applied.